Twelve Core Challenges and Fifty Rapid Responses

 Response

-Territorial change alone may alter borders without securing parity, leaving identity protections vulnerable after a vote.
-The Parity Accord instead secures Irish identity as a permanent constitutional category.
+Territorial change alone may alter borders without embedding parity, leaving identity protections vulnerable after a vote.
+The Parity Accord instead places Irish identity within permanent constitutional protection.

-Parity of Esteem, shared sovereignty, and neutral governance are embedded as conditions of legality rather than as post-referendum assurances.
+Parity of Esteem, shared sovereignty, and neutral governance operate as conditions of legality rather than post-referendum assurances.
 The framework defines the constitutional environment within which any settlement must operate: consent-based, parity-driven, and non-triumphal in character.
-Protection is therefore durable rather than discretionary.

 27. I am from neither religious tradition, identify as neutral, and want a genuine third option.
 What does this offer?